OttaviaB/corona-plot/README.md

 ### Class CoronaPlot

-The class CoronaPlot takes the data and plots it.
+The class CoronaPlot takes the data and plots it with matplotlib.
 The fit with two sigmoids representing the two infection waves is also done within this class.
 Note that for the fit to work, the discrete time data in date format is transformed into seconds format.
 The plot is saved as a